-If staff have any concerns about a child's welfare, they must act on them immediately by following the procedures below.
-Our staff can use the What to do if you're worried a child is being abused government guidance alongside the school's procedures.
+If staff have concerns about a child's welfare, they must act on them immediately by following the procedures below.
+Our staff can use the What to do if you're worried a child is being abused guidance with the school's procedures.
 We work hard to make sure our staff and safeguarding team are approachable and available, such that anyone can speak to them about any concern quickly, no matter how small or whether there is evidence.

-We recognise the significant emotional impact being involved with, or aware of, safeguarding incidents can have.
-Approach our safeguarding team if you need any support during or following a safeguarding incident you have been involved in.
-The names of the DSL and deputy are clearly advertised in the school.
+We recognise the significant emotional impact being involved with or aware of safeguarding incidents can have.
+Approach our safeguarding team if you need any support during or following a safeguarding incident.
+The names of the DSL and deputy are clearly advertised around the school.

-Safeguarding information is shared in a visitor leaflet which is available when visitors sign in at either of our 2 sites.
+Safeguarding information is shared in a visitor leaflet which is freely available at each front office when visitors sign in.
+Age-appropriate safeguarding information is shared with secondary school pupils on work experience.